Eghosa Anglican Grammar School: Curriculum

 Eghosa Anglican Grammar School has gone through many changes in its educational structure.
 It initially began as a boarding school with optional day students, then was converted to full day school when the Bendel state government took over its management in the 1980s, and now it is back to boarding school after it was returned to the Anglican Mission.
 The curriculum is in compliance with the 3-3 format of secondary school education in Nigeria, which is 3 years of Junior Secondary School (JSS) leading to the enrollment for the Junior School Certificate Examination (JSCE) and 3 years of Senior Secondary School (SSS) leading to the enrollment for the Senior School Certificate Examination (SSCE).

+Eghosa School Anthem

+Eghosa Anglican Grammar School has its own unique School Anthem, here reproduced below: